icon_notification notification-animation 2

 • Current income is freely repatriable without limit

-• Capital income funds can be repatriated up to USD 1 million per Financial Year
+• Capital income funds can be repatriated up to USD 1 million per Financial Year (April-March)

 • The above repatriation is subject to necessary tax compliances and documentation

-Taxation on NRO account
+Tax implication on NRO account

-• If your physical cash deposits/withdrawals in one or more accounts during the Financial Year amount to ₹2 million or more, it is mandatory to hold a PAN card.
+• If your physical cash deposits/withdrawals in one or more accounts during the Financial Year (April-March) amount to ₹2 million or more, it is mandatory to hold a PAN card.

 *The term ‘Former’ or ‘Survivor’ basis refers to the condition, where only one of the two joint account holders, that is the Former account holder, can primarily operate the account.
 The ‘survivor’ can only operate the account after the ‘former’ passes away.